bitnami/charts/bitnami/argo-workflows/README.md

 <!--- app-name: Argo Workflows -->

-# Bitnami package for Argo Workflows
+# Bitnami Secure Images Helm chart for Argo Workflows

 Argo Workflows is meant to orchestrate Kubernetes jobs in parallel.
 It uses DAG and step-based workflows